dvla/dvla.github.io/content/posts/2023-08-cron-generator-gem/index.md

 ## Generate

-Caveat: this gem does a lot so you can see the full readme for it [HERE](https://bitbucket.tooling.dvla.gov.uk/projects/QE/repos/cron-generator/browse/README.md)
+Caveat: this gem does A LOT so you can see the full readme for it [HERE](https://bitbucket.tooling.dvla.gov.uk/projects/QE/repos/cron-generator/browse/README.md)

-Generate (or g for short) will allow you generate a Drone cli command that you can run yourself after exporting your Drone credentials (drone token and drone server).
+`generate` (or `g` for short) will allow you generate a Drone cli command that you can run yourself after exporting your Drone credentials (drone token and drone server).

 This command has several options that can be passed in, such as: